 Something should be said at this point about what is meant by the term “extraordinary.”
 As forensic expert Richard Packham (“The Man with No Heart: Miracles and Evidence”) explains, the term “extraordinary” does not mean that the type of evidence itself has to be remarkable.
 Video tapes, x-rays, medical records, and so on are all part of ordinary life experience.
 What is meant by “extraordinary” in this case is that the evidence in question cannot be equally explained by a wide range of causes, but is only rendered probable under a very specific hypothesis.

 Suppose there is a man who has been hit by a vehicle that has broken nearly every bone in his body.
 He is brought to the hospital, inspected by doctors, and x-rayed.
 The man dies not long after being brought in.
 Suppose then that the man is attached to heart and brain monitors for three days showing no activity.
-Then, on the third day, suppose that the man rises suddenly and walks away from his bed.
+Then, on the third day, suppose that the man rises suddenly and walks away from the morgue.
 The doctors, being amazed, perform another x-ray of the man’s body and find not a single bone broken.
 The man’s heart and brain are found to be fully functional and healthy.
 Now, how many alternative hypotheses can explain this kind of data — namely, the doctors’ testimony, x-rays taken before and after the event, heart and brain monitors recording activity throughout multiple days — without the man actually being miraculously cured and raised?
 Not many.
 It is not easy to falsify such records, so that the range of alternative explanations that can account for them is quite small.
 This kind of evidence is thus extraordinary.

 The problem with many of the claims in ancient literary texts is that they can be explained by a much wider range of alternative explanations.
 Suppose that an anonymous author in an ancient text wrote a narrative that cited none of his sources about a man, who lived 40 years in the past in a distant land, having broken nearly every bone in his body, being breathless for three days, and then suddenly rising and walking away perfectly unscathed.
 Such an event is equally miraculous as the one discussed above.
 However, the evidence is not extraordinary.
 All we have is an unknown author writing about the alleged event long after it happened.
 But we know that authors can write about things for other causes than the event being true.
 The author may have lied, only reported a rumor, wrote what he had only imagined to be true, been speaking allegorically, and so on.
 If we know very little about how the evidence in the text was produced (which is the case for the vast majority of ancient texts, including the Gospels), we cannot exclude alternative explanations that are more mundane.
 It is very easy to falsify such records.
 They are thus not extraordinary.